DrGER2/MMI3G-CRC32Sum/README.md

 ab1355ae
 575321189 bc13314a
 ```
-The tool accepts one argument: the checksum size for (very) large files, found typically in the metainfo2.txt file.
+The tool accepts one argument: the checksum size (in bytes) for (very) large files, found typically in the metainfo2.txt file.

-I'm still looking to figure out how to determine the CRC32 value for
-MetafileChecksum in MMI3G metainfo2.txt files.
+I'm still looking to figure out how to determine the CRC32 value for MetafileChecksum in MMI3G metainfo2.txt files.

 DrGER / Apr 2023